h2non/fw/README.md

 ## Contributing

 Wanna help?
-Cool!
+Great!
 It will be really apreciated :)

 You must add new test cases for any new feature or refactor you do, always following the same design/code patterns that already exist